maisonml/maisonml.github.io/other.md

 * Could the coronavirus be on fruits, vegetables, produce and other food products?
 * Why do viruses survive outside the human body?

 Do you have more questions like these?
-You can search for instant answers to your questions, or click "Ask a scientist a question" to have your question routed to our network of researchers and volunteers who are standing by to assist.
+You can search for instant answers to your questions or click "Ask a scientist a question" to have your question routed to our network of researchers and volunteers who are standing by to assist.

 Access [FAQs from FAS](https://covid19.fas.org/).